 Reducing our carbon footprint is the most important step we can take to help us live within the means of our planet, and this goal forms the foundation of all our activities.
-In the coming weeks and months, we hope to create opportunities to learn more and develop practical ways to work toward climate solutions that we can apply in our region.
+In the coming months, we hope to create opportunities to learn more and develop practical ways to work toward climate solutions that we can apply in our region.

 If you are interested in participating in one of the projects below, if you have other ideas or experience to share, or if you just want to learn a little bit more about what we are doing, contact us or join us at any of our meetings or events.
 Everyone is welcome!